Ibrahim-Almahdy/Note-App/README.md

 ## Key Features

+- **Fully Responsive Design:** Optimized layout that automatically adjusts for mobile, tablet, and desktop devices.
 - **Split-View Layout:** A user-friendly interface with a sidebar for navigation and a main area for content editing.
 - **Data Persistence:** Automatically saves all notes and changes to LocalStorage.
 - **Task Management:** Checkbox functionality in the sidebar to mark tasks as completed without opening them.
 - **CRUD Functionality:** Full capability to add new notes, edit existing ones, and delete unwanted items.
-- **Dynamic Interface:**
-  - Floating Action Button for quick addition.
+- **Dynamic Interface:** Features a Floating Action Button for quick addition and smart empty-state handling.
-  - Smart empty-state handling when no notes are selected.
-  - Hidden scrollbars for a cleaner visual experience.
-- **Responsive Design:** Adapts to different screen sizes.

 ## Technologies Used

 - **HTML5:** For semantic structure.
-- **CSS3:** For styling, layout (Flexbox), and CSS Variables.
+- **CSS3:** For styling, Flexbox layout, and Media Queries for responsiveness.
 - **JavaScript (ES6+):** For application logic, DOM manipulation, and state management.

 ## How to Run Locally